Managing Cyber Risk for CISOs Under Pressure

 E06: Sailing Through Economic Headwinds in Cybersecurity

 Just as the weather doesn’t always respect couples’ wedding plans, global economic conditions aren’t always sympathetic to the need for cybersecurity.
 Mick McCluney, Trend Micro Technical Director for Australia and New Zealand, and David Chow discuss how modern, mature extended detection and response (XDR) technologies can help enterprises do more with less in times of ‘economic headwinds’, when pressures are high to control costs.

 XDR’s data analytics, case management capabilities, and opportunities for automation speed up cybersecurity tasks and support unified cybersecurity approaches for much-needed cost efficiencies that are especially important given today’s cyber skills shortages.
 Strategic use of managed services can further help strike the right—and affordable—balance between automation and human expertise.

 E07: Cybersecurity Risk Management: Balancing Risk and Finite Budgets

 What’s the solution?
-Hernandez and Trend Micro’s David Chow talk through the importance of having a clear risk-management framework understood throughout the entire organization, making cybersecurity a collective responsibility versus the job of one “cost center” alone.
-A framework also allows for smart prioritization—knowing which risks really matter, and where investments are most needed.
-Hernandez also underscores the need to structure organizational budgets so that cybersecurity is an overall priority because, at the end of the day, “You have to invest.”
+Hernandez and Trend Micro’s David Chow talk through the importance of having a clear risk-management framework understood throughout the entire organisation, making cybersecurity a collective responsibility versus the job of one “cost centre” alone.
+A framework also allows for smart prioritisation—knowing which risks really matter, and where investments are most needed.
+Hernandez also underscores the need to structure organisational budgets so that cybersecurity is an overall priority because, at the end of the day, “You have to invest.”